 Robotics Meets Asset Integrity

-This mission was a historic milestone for both companies: it marked the first time Technip Energies successfully interfaced its robotics with existing asset integrity software, and the first time Cenosco’s IMS received live data from a robot.
+This mission was a historic milestone for both companies.
+It marked the first time Technip Energies successfully interfaced its robotics with existing asset integrity software, and the first time Cenosco’s IMS received live data from a robot.

 The Magic in the Cloud: From 2D Images to 3D Insights

-This creates a “live” visual history of the asset.
+As a result, the system creates a “live” visual history of the asset.
 Whether through advanced AI algorithms or expert human review, issues like pipe cracks, corrosion, or insulation damage are identified and annotated directly on the image.

 A Multi-Layered Value Proposition

-This integration delivers value across the organization: Robotics improves how data is collected, while IMS improves how decisions are made, empowering teams at every level to drive safer, smarter operations, ultimately protecting production and margins.
+This robotic-AIM integration delivers value across the organization: Robotics improves how data is collected, while IMS improves how decisions are made, empowering teams at every level to drive safer, smarter operations, ultimately protecting production and margins.

 The New Standard: Better Data In, Clearer Decisions Out